 Note - Not all menu information appears exactly as shown.
+If you have a SPARCstorage Array you must load the SPARCstorage Array drivers in order to see the disk drives.

-- 1. Become superuser. - 2.
-Access the format utility.
+2. Access the format utility.

 format

 3. Select the disk that you want to format from the list displayed on your screen.